lamudi-gmbh/android-phone-field/README.md

 ## Customization

-In case the default style doesn't match your app styles, you can extend the PhoneInputLayout, or PhoneEditText and provide your own xml, but keep in mind that you have to provide a valid xml file with at least an EditText (id = phone_edit_text) and Spinner (id = flag_spinner), otherwise the library will throw an IllegalStateException.
+In case the default style doesn't match your app styles, you can extend the PhoneInputLayout, or PhoneEditText and provide your own xml, but keep in mind that you have to provide a valid xml file with at least an EditText (tag = com_lamudi_phonefield_edittext) and Spinner (id = com_lamudi_phonefield_flag_spinner), otherwise the library will throw an IllegalStateException.

 You can also create your own custom view by extending the PhoneField directly.